 In the middle of Vordingborg is the old castle area, which is a beautiful and historic place.
 On this historic castle bank you will find Danmarks Borgcenter, which is a state-of-the-art experience center that tells the story of medieval castles, kings and power.

-Visitors at the castle centre will be supplied with an iPad Guide and can then go exploring around the ancient ruins and in the newly built exhibition space.
-For example, you can use the iPad to see what the castle looked like in the 1300s while standing in the middle of the ruins.
+As a visitor to the castle center, you get an iPad guide in hand and can then explore the ancient ruins and the exhibition hall.
+Among other things, you can use the iPad to see what the castle looked like in the 14th century, while standing in the middle of the ruins.
 The iPad is the key to knowledge, games and experiences.
-If you like action, then try the game Ghost Hunt: run around the castle ruins and chase the monsters and ghosts that people feared in the Middle Ages.
+If you are into action, try the game Ghost Hunt, where you run around the castle ruins and hunt for the monsters and ghosts that people in the Middle Ages believed in and feared.

-The Danish Castle Centre is an experience for adults as well as children, offering various activities, guided tours and lectures.
-And, if you have a dream of becoming a knight or princess, then you can have it fulfilled in the Children's Castle Centre, even as a grown up!
+Denmark's Borgcenter is both an experience for adults and children, and there are a lot of activities, tours and lectures are offered.
+And if you have a small dream of becoming a knight or princess, you can make your dreams come true in the Children's Castle Center, even if you have grown up.

 In addition to the museum itself, you can also take a walk in the area and enjoy the view of the water, the green area and the buzz of history.

 You can see the remains of the 710 m long and 8 m high ring wall, which surrounded Denmark's most important castle in the 14th century.
 Several kings have had their residence here.
 It was here Denmark's first constitution was ratified, and from where the Vendertogts departed under the leadership of Bishop Absalon.
 And it was here the kingdom of Denmark gathered after years of division under Valdemar the Great (1157-1182).